 Highlands Heritage Trail is a walking tour of the historic downtown area.
 There are two options: a three block walk and a 20-block walk (3.5 miles) with 51 historic spots along the way.

 The Bascom's visual arts center offers more than 60 classes and workshops between June and October.
 Fourteen artists-in-residence offer classes as well as lectures to the public.
 Their gallery always has a wonderful show.
 It's a must see.
 And we love riding through their covered bridge entrance.

-Arts: For the latest performing arts events, see the websites for the Highlands-Cashiers Chamber Music Festival, Highlands Playhouse, and Highlands Cashiers Players.
+Arts: For the latest performing arts events, check out the Highlands-Cashiers Chamber Music Festival, Highlands Playhouse and Highlands Cashiers Players.

 Waterfalls: There are beautiful waterfalls to see, and many of them required little walking to enjoy.
-See our Highlands Waterfall Guide.
 Walk behind Dry Falls!
+Drive behind Bridal Veil Falls.
+See Cullasaja Falls from the Mountain Waters Scenic Highway.
+Hike to Glen Falls.
+For more, see our Highlands Waterfall Guide.

 Hiking: See our Whiteside Mountain Guide for the area's best hike.
 Cliffside Lake has an easy 3/4-mile walk around the lake and the Vista Trail with a good bit of climbing.
 Sunset Rock (take Main Street 1/2 mile east to Nature Center) is a 1/2-mile walk to the top for beautiful sunset views seen over the town while you sit on slabs of granite.
 Adjacent Highlands Botanical Gardens has garden paths for strolling.